Weare, Somerset: Religious sites

 St. Gregory's Church dates from the 11th century and has been designated by English Heritage as a Grade I listed building.
 In the churchyard are a 15th-century cross, and a 19th-century church room.
 In 1257 the church was granted to St Augustine's Abbey in Bristol and after the dissolution of the monasteries given to the dean and chapter of Bristol Cathedral.

+Education

+Weare has a First School (teaching Reception through year 4) with a pre-school nursery on-site.
+Weare Academy First School and Rainbow Woods Pre-school was founded in 1895 and is part of Wessex Learning Trust.
+Also in the village is a private pre-school nursery called Notting Hill Pre-school.